 Pre-surgical simulation, assessment, training & planning.

-Practice drilling through bones using models 3d printed to match patient specific anatomy.
+Practice drilling through bones using models 3d printed that match patient specific anatomy.

-Practice putting implants in place, including exactly where and how deep to drill or cut bone with the proper insertion angle.
+Practice securing implants in place, including exactly where and how deep to drill or cut bone with the proper insertion angle.

 Improved surgical outcomes for patients.